phrp720/aw-sync-suite/README.md

 </details>

 ## About

-The **aw-sync-agent** is an open-source background service that collects data from the ActivityWatch platform and synchronizes it to a central Prometheus database.
-With Grafana integration, it provides real-time visual insights into user activity data, allowing for easy monitoring and analysis.
+The **aw-sync-agent** is an open-source background service written in Go that collects data from [ActivityWatch](https://github.com/ActivityWatch/activitywatch) and synchronizes it to a central Prometheus database.
+With Grafana integration, it provides real-time visual insights into user activity data, enabling easy monitoring and analysis.

-With **aw-sync-agent** you can accomplish the synchronization of multiple ActivityWatch instances to a single Prometheus database.
-This allows for centralized monitoring and analysis of user activity data across multiple systems.
+The **aw-sync-agent** facilitates the synchronization of multiple ActivityWatch instances to a single Prometheus database, allowing for centralized monitoring and analysis of user activity data across various systems.

-The repository for **aw-sync-center** which contains the Prometheus and Grafana setup and configurations  can be found [here](https://github.com/phrp720/aw-sync-center).
+The repository for **aw-sync-center**, which contains the Prometheus and Grafana setup and configurations, can be found [here](https://github.com/phrp720/aw-sync-center).

-This project is independent of the [ActivityWatch](https://github.com/ActivityWatch/activitywatch) and can work with all the old and new versions of ActivityWatch that supports the REST API feature.
+This project operates independently of [ActivityWatch](https://github.com/ActivityWatch/activitywatch) and is compatible with all versions of ActivityWatch that support the REST API feature.

 ## Key Features